LaunchCodeEducation/java-web-development/src/chapters/orm-relationships/one-to-one.rst

    True/False: When a new object is saved to a repository, all of its non-primitive fields are saved as well.

 .. ans: False.
-Any fields that are also entities must be either explicitly, or else the appropriate cascade setting must be used.
+Any fields that are also entities must be either explicitly as well, or else the appropriate cascade setting must be used.

 .. admonition:: Question